Skip to main content

 If you enter the UK before your visa start date, your Student visa will not be properly activated, and you may be required to leave the Common Travel Area and re-enter the UK after the correct date to activate your visa.

-- 3. Understanding Your Student Visa Responsibilities (Terms & Conditions)
+1. 3.
+Understanding Your Student Visa Responsibilities (Student Visa holders only)

 You are strongly encouraged to familiarise yourself with the Terms and Conditions of your Student Visa.